epigenesys/epi-js-npm/README.md

             = msg

 #### Via JavaScript

-    $.flashAlert(message, alert_class);
+    FlashMessage.addMessage(message, { type: alertClass });

-`alert_class` is `alert-notice` etc.
+`alertClass` is `alert-notice` etc.

 #### Customisation
+You can pass in the following options to `addMessage` function:
+* `type`: CSS class for the message
+* `timeout`: Time in ms before the message dismisses itself
+* `container`: CSS selector for the container where the message will be add to

-You can change the markup of the dismiss link by setting the following variable:
+You can change the markup of the template by setting the following variable.
+It needs to contain an element with the class `flash-message-content`:

-    $.flashAlert.defaults.dismissLink

-### Option Filter
-Add to your `app/javascript/packs/application.js`

-    import { OptionFilter } from 'epigenesys-js'

-#### Via data attributes
-Add the jQuery selector of the target input as `data-option-filter-target` to the source input, e.g.

-    data-option-filter-target="#input-box-1"

-To show an option in the target input when an option is selected in the source input, add the value of the source input as `data-option-filter-value`, e.g.

-    data-option-filter-value="1"

-When the option with value 1 is selected in source input, only options with `data-option-filter-value="1"` will be displayed.

-You can also add `data-option-filter-disable-empty` to the source input, so that when there is no options available for the current value, the target input will be disabled.

-### Responsive Table

-Add to your `app/javascript/packs/application.js`

-    import { ResponsiveTable } from 'epigenesys-js'

-And to your `app/javascript/packs/styles.css`

-    import '~epi-js/styles/responsive_table'

-Then add `.table-responsive-xs` or `.table-responsive-sm` to tables.
-You can override the label for each table cell by adding `data-label` to the `td` element.
+    FlashMessage.template

 ### Visibility Map
 Add to your `app/javascript/packs/application.js`

-    import { VisibilityMap } from 'epigenesys-js'
+    import { VisibilityMap } from '@epigenesys/epi-js';
+    VisibilityMap.start();

 #### Via data attributes
 Set `data-visibility-map` of a select box, radio button group or check boxes to a JSON string, e.g.